alexandre-normand/clickontyler.com/virtualhostx/virtualhostx.markdown

 			<h2>VirtualHostX 3.0</h2>
 			<p><em>Create and share virtual hosts on your Mac</em></p>
 			<p>VirtualHostX 3.0 is the easiest way to host and share multiple websites on your Mac.
 It's the perfect solution for web designers working on more than one project at a time.
 (Aren't we all?)
 No more nesting folders or asking the programmer across the cubicle for help.
 With VirtualHostX you can easily create and manage Apache virtual hosts with just a few clicks. <a href="/virtualhostx/download/">Download today</a>!</p>
 			<p>Version 3.0 takes sharing your websites to a whole new level.
-With one click you can instantly share your development site with anyone in the world.</p>
+With one click you can instantly <a href="/virtualhostx/liftoff/">share your development site with anyone in the world</a>.</p>
 	    </div>
 	</div>
 	<div class="yui-g band2 center">